Last Updated on January 4, 2021 by Jack Sanders

 Customer Reviews and Scores

-There are more than 864 reviews in Amazon.com about this product at the time of writing and they have given it a 4.4 out of 5 rating on average.
-These reviews are positive overall, stating things like “Incredibly comfortable, and very well made“, “Good fit.
-Feet do not get excessively hot.
-Grip well on smooth floor.
-I like the wedge sole.” and “Great looking book.
-Fits true to size.
-The break-in process is easy going and they feel more and more comfortable every day.“
+There are more than 864 reviews on Amazon.com about this product at the time of writing and they have given it a 4.4 out of 5 rating on average.
+These reviews are positive overall.

 The insert also worked to provide me exceptional shock-absorption capabilities that effectively reduced the force of any high-impact activities I would do at the worksite, on my knees.